 \subsection{More topological concepts for shapes}

 \emph{Sections 3} through \emph{7} are not exhaustive, but they cover a wide range of foundational topological concepts.
 Many other concepts are possible though.
-Here, I briefly go through some of them.

-One important topic in topology that I left without mention are the so-called \emph{countability} and \emph{separation axioms}.
-Traditionally, these axioms reflect properties of the overall topological structure assigned to an object, and are more often used in the study of infinite objects as opposed to finite ones (consult \cite{Kurat72} and \cite{Munkr00} for the required background).
-The countability axioms depend on the coverings and the basis of a topology.
-Using the definitions given in this paper (\emph{Section 3}), one could mimic some of the countability axioms in the context of shapes in a straightforward way.
-For example, any shape, with any finite topology, is \emph{second-countable}: finite topologies for shapes are indeed generated by countable bases.
-This also implies, automatically, that every covering of a shape in a topology can be trivially interpreted as a countable subcovering of itself---a \emph{compactness} property.
+One important topic in topology that is left without mention are the so-called \emph{countability} and \emph{separation axioms}.
+Traditionally, these axioms reflect properties of the overall topological structure assigned to an object and are more often used in the study of infinite objects rather than finite ones (consult \cite{Kurat72} and \cite{Munkr00} for the required background).
+It is possible to mimic some of the countability axioms in the context of shapes using the constructions presented in this paper (e.g., \emph{Section 3}).
+For example, any shape with any finite topology is \emph{second-countable} because the topology is generated by a countable basis.

-The separation axioms depend on how members of a topology are \lq separated\rq \;by certain other members which are disjoint from one another.
-In general, they are defined in terms of points, and so a direct transfer to shapes is not always possible or intuitive.
-For example, the T$_0$ separation axiom is not really applicable to shapes in algebras $U_i$ when $i > 0$, because it refers to the separation of points.
-(It is applicable, however, to shapes made with points in algebra $U_0$ as discussed in \cite{Haridis2019}.)
-A way to formulate separation axioms, is to cast the axioms (when reasonably applicable) in terms of part relations between open parts.
-For example, the \emph{normal} and \emph{regular} separation axioms can be mimicked with part relations without trouble.
+The separation axioms characterize the ways that the members of a topology are ``separated" from one another.
+In general, they are defined in terms of points and so a direct transfer to shapes is not always possible or intuitive.
+For example, the T$_0$ separation axiom is not really applicable to shapes in algebras $U_i$, for $i > 0$, because it refers to the separation of points.
+It is applicable, however, to shapes made with points in algebra $U_0$, as discussed in \cite{Haridis2020}.
+To formulate separation axioms, one would need to cast them in terms of embedding relations between open parts.